zach-wahrer/rfas/README.md

     * DBI
     * GD-graph

+### Database Setup
+---
+Likely, the easiest way to set up a RFAS database is to use `phpmyadmin`.
+YMMV.

+1. Import the `route_feedback.sql` file into your MySQL server (using `phpmyadmin`, if you choose), and this will set up the structure you need.
+2. Manually insert your setters' names into the `Setter_Index` table.
+You should only have to do a name, as the `ID` will auto-increment.
+If you ever need to remove a setter, don't delete them from the table.
+Simply add a `#` before their name.

 ### Installing
 ---
 1. Copy the `rfas.cgi` and `grapher.cgi` files into your web server's `cgi-bin`.
 Make sure the file permissions are set to allow execution of the files.